-Since its inception in 1992, STAC has taken up the challenges of combating the threats of Tuberculosis and HIV/AIDS in the SAARC Region, being the coordinating Centre for National Tuberculosis Control Programmes (NTPs) and National HIV/AIDS Control Programmes (NACPs) in the SAARC Member States.
+Since its inception in 1992, SAARC Tuberculosis and HIV/AIDS Centre ( STAC) has taken the challenges of combating the threats of Tuberculosis and HIV/AIDS in the SAARC Region, acting as a regional hub by coordinating National Tuberculosis Control Programmes (NTPs) and National HIV/AIDS Control Programmes (NACPs) of the SAARC Member States.

-The Centre has developed regional strategies pertaining to TB/HIV co-infection, its Vision Document, Advocacy, Communication & Social Mobilization (ACSM) Strategy, SAARC Regional Strategy on HIV and AIDS and SAARC Regional Strategy on Control/Elimination of Tuberculosis.
-The STAC also organizes Trainings, Workshops, Meetings, Seminars, Conferences, advocacy & awareness campaign for prevention & control of TB & HIV/AIDS, conducts research on TB & HIV/AIDS, publishes technical documents like peer reviewed SAARC Journal, disseminates the regional epidemiological information at regional and global level, supports NTPs & NACPs of Member States in review and evaluation of their programmes.
+The Centre has recently updated the SAARC Regional Strategies pertaining to Advocacy, Communication & Social Mobilization (ACSM), SAARC Regional Strategy on HIV and AIDS, and SAARC Regional Strategy on Elimination of Tuberculosis.
+SAARC Regional Strategy on Migration Health on TB and HIV/AIDS (2018-2023) also developed and lunched.
+Every year, STAC organizes Training, Workshop, Meeting, on different topics of TB and HIV/AIDS to help Member States to enhance the relevant updated skill and knowledge.
+STAC also does advocacy & awareness campaign for prevention and Control of TB & HIV/AIDS, conducts operational researches on program gaps on TB & HIV/AIDS, publishes technical document like SAARC Journal of Tuberculosis, Lung Diseases and HIV/AIDS, and disseminates the regional epidemiological information to support NTPs & NACPs of Member States in review and evaluation of their programmes.

 SAARC TB & HIV/AIDS Centre